 The perfect way to get an introduction to the city of Merida is by taking a walking tour.
 Luckily, there’s a free walking tour of the city’s historic center available every day.

-While walking around the city by yourself is all well and good, what you lack is facts about culture and history that come with this walking tour.
-It’s a good way to kick start your trip to Merida as you’ll also be able to get your bearings as you stroll around.
+While walking around the city by yourself is all well and good, what you lack is facts about the culture and history that come with this walking tour.
+It’s a good way to kick start your trip to Merida, as you’ll also be able to get your bearings as you stroll around.

 Pay a visit to Catedral de San Ildefonso